Table of contents

 2. The Welsh Language (Cymraeg)

-Similarities exist naturally with other Celtic languages, Irish or Gaelic for example (in Ireland and Scotland).
+Similarities exist naturally with other Celtic languages, Irish or Gaelic respectively.

 In Wales, every announcement, every road sign, every manual, technically everything is bilingual.

-Here are a few examples for Welsh phrases and words that one might encounter in Cymru:
+Here are a few examples for Welsh phrases and words that one may encounter in Cymru:

 Thanks – Diolch; Hello – Shwmae; Forest – Coed; Lake – Llyn; yes – ie; no – na